In this post you’ll learn:

 Because in a currency failure or collapse gold and silver are likely to be valued much higher than they are currently?

 So overall we’d say don’t pay too much attention to the face value or legal tender value of a coin.
 Rather as we concluded in this article, consider instead how tradable or exchangeable a coin may be in the future.
+Also importantly take into account the premium (or mark up) above the spot price of gold or silver you’ll pay.

 We’ve got various coins available for sale.
 Check out our order page for prices and let us know if a coin you like isn’t on there.